Fiddler on the Roof In Yiddish

 About Fiddler on the Roof

-A New York Times Critics’ Pick, Fiddler on the Roof in Yiddish “strikes a deep emotional chord” and “offers a kind of authenticity no other American Fiddler ever has” (The New York Times).
+A New York Times Critics’ Pick, Fiddler on the Roof “strikes a deep emotional chord" and "offers a kind of authenticity no other American Fiddler ever has” (The New York Times).

-With direction by Oscar and Tony Award®-winner Joel Grey and the Yiddish translation by Shraga Friedman, this production "speaks to us all" (Newsday).
-It has been hailed as “a richer, deeper interpretation” by The Wall Street Journal, “a mitzvah” by Time Out New York, and AM New York gives it four stars, calling Fiddler on the Roof in Yiddish “perfect.”
+With direction by Oscar and Tony Award®-winner Joel Grey, this production “speaks to us all” (Newsday).
+It has been hailed as "a richer, deeper interpretation” by The Wall Street Journal, "a mitzvah" by Time Out New York, and AM New York gives it four stars, calling Fiddler on the Roof "perfect."

 Harold Prince, the legendary and original producer of Fiddler on the Roof on Broadway (1965 Winner of 9 Tony® Awards, including Best Musical) says, "If you have seen Fiddler before, you must see this production because it will make you feel you are seeing Fiddler for the first time.”